-The reset button is located inside the small hole near the display panel on the PDU.
+The reset button is located inside the small hole labeled RESET near the display panel.

 Pressing this reset button restarts the PXE device's software without any loss of power to outlets.
 This operation also power cycles the LED display, causing the LED display to go blank and then return to normal.